Hugo Zwillenberg: Life

 Zwillenberg spent his early years in his native town of Lyck, where he first attended the community school and then the Royal Lyck Gymnasium.
 After his parents moved to Rastenburg, he attended the Herzog-Albrechts-Gymnasium there, where he passed the Abitur at Easter 1904.
-Zwillenberg then studied law and political science, first at the Albertus University in Königsberg, then at the Friedrich Wilhelm University in Berlin and finally at the Ludwig Maximilian University in Munich.
-In 1908 he passed the first state law examination, then began his practical training as a trainee lawyer.
+Zwillenberg then studied law and political science, first at the Albertus University in Königsberg, then at the Friedrich Wilhelm University of Berlin and finally at the Ludwig-Maximilians-Universität München (LMU) in Munich.
+In 1908, he passed the first state law examination, then began his practical training as a trainee lawyer.
 From 1 October 1908 to 30 September 1909 he performed his military service as a one-year volunteer, first until 31 March with the Royal Bavarian 8th Field Artillery Regiment "Prinz Heinrich von Preußen" in Nuremberg and then with the Royal Bavarian 10th Field Artillery Regiment in Erlangen.
 He then continued his practical training in Bartenstein, Berlin and Königsberg and passed the second state examination in the spring of 1914.
-In the meantime, he was awarded a doctorate of both rights by the Friedrich Alexander University of Erlangen in 1912.
+In the meantime, he was awarded a doctorate of both rights by the Friedrich-Alexander University of Erlangen–Nuremberg in 1912.